-Wedge Gate Launch Gate Information
+Wedge Gate Information

-The Wedge Gate is a personal training aid designed to give you feedback on your launch angle.
+The Wedge Gate is a personal golf swing angle trainer designed to give you feedback on your launch angle.
 If you use it correctly, it will give you information about your impact (shaft lean and face angle) as well as how you launch the ball.

 Extensive research by Ted Sheftic and Dr. Rob Neal on pitching has revealed that the BEST players in the world when hitting standard distance and finesse wedges, launch the ball under 30 degrees.
-These launch conditions allow them to generate high spin and great stopping power.
+These launch wedge trainer conditions allow them to generate high spin and great stopping power.

 - Hitting below (or above) the Noodle

 - Hitting through a window; you can determine if you are launching correctly, too low, or too high.
 This condition is more advanced than the first one.

 To set up the gate for a 30-degree launch, you must go through the following steps